kamenpp/PfamClassification/README.md

 The Pfam seed random split dataset: https://www.kaggle.com/googleai/pfam-seed-random-split It contains sequences of protein domains and their corresponding protein families.
 In addition, it contains the multiple sequence alignment for each domain.
 In total there are 17,929 protein families in Pfam v.32.0.

+Description of fields:

+ -- sequence: These are usually the input features to your model.
+Amino acid sequence for this domain.
+There are 20 very common amino acids (frequency > 1,000,000), and 4 amino acids that are quite
+uncommon: X, U, B, O, Z. In my case, I one-hot encode those, and for the very uncommon ones, I just use zero vectors.

+ -- family_accession: These are usually the labels for your model.
+Accession number in form PFxxxxx.y (Pfam), where xxxxx is the family accession, and y is the version number.
+Some values of y are greater than ten, and so 'y' has two digits.

+ -- family_id: One word name for family.

+ -- sequence_name: Sequence name, in the form "$uniprot_accession_id/$start_index-$end_index".

+ -- aligned_sequence: Contains a single sequence from the multiple sequence alignment (with the rest of the members of the family in seed, with gaps retained.

 Exploration of the data with some further comments, visualisations and (some of) my thought process is in explore_data.ipynb.
 Please, feel free to take a look.

 # Approach